Quiet kitchen table with a cup of tea and notebook — a calm start toward change

 Support map

 List 3 people/places you can go when it spikes.
-Keep the list on the fridge and in your phone.
+Keep it visible.

 Sleep & food first

-Cravings jump when you’re hungry or exhausted.
-Eat something with protein + carbs; aim for a regular bedtime.
-See Sleep.
+Cravings jump when hungry or tired.
+Eat something with protein + carbs; aim for regular rest.

 6) Gambling: what works in practice